 In addition to quality of care, high 30‐day readmission rates are associated with hospital‐level measures of capacity and intensity.
 Efforts to reduce readmission rates may need to address these broader patterns of medical care.

 Brown, Jeremiah R.; Chang, Chiang-hua; Zhou, Weiping; MacKenzie, Todd A.; Malenka, David J.; and Goodman, David C., "Health System Characteristics and Rates of Readmission After Acute Myocardial Infarction in the United States" (2014).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3613.